THUDM/SceneGenAgent/README.md

 ## Training with SceneInstruct

 To train models with SceneInstruct as the backbone of SceneGenAgent, please follow the instructions in [train.md](training/train.md).

+## Build SceneInstruct Dataset

+To reproduce the procedure of building the SceneInstruct dataset, please follow [dataset.md](sceneinstruct/dataset.md).

 ## Evaluation